|Doesn't seem right if Chuck Heater goes from Temple to Marshall.|

 Whatever happens, and we hope Chuck stays, we wish him the best.
 Unlike Daz, who I won't miss even a little bit, I will miss Chuck Heater a lot.
 Always a great guy to talk with at any Temple function and I really enjoyed talking with him in the parking lot after the UConn game.

 If Chuck leaves, though, hopefully Rhule takes a serious look at current University of Delaware DC Nick Rapone, who is past FCS coordinator of the year and a former DC at Temple under Bruce Arians.
 The bright lights and the big city and big-time football won't affect Rapone, who has coached not only at Temple but at Pitt.
-He's also written six books on defensive football, all available on DVD.
+He's also written nine books on defensive football, all available on DVD.

 Plus, if you are going to have a Nick as OC you might as well have one as DC.